Welcome to Blai Vidiella personal website

-I am a pre-doctoral researcher at Complex Systems Lab (CSL) of the Universitat Pompeu Fabra (UPF) in Barcelona, supervised by Ricard Solé , Josep Sardanyés and Núria Conde.
+I am a postdoctoral researcher at Evolution of Networks Lab working with Sergi Valverde in the "MPA4sustainability" Biodiversa project.
+Previously, I was a researcher at Nonlinear dynamics and evolution Lab (NoDE) of the Centre de Recerca Matemàtica (CRM).
+This year (2022), I have acomplished my PhD thesis entitled "Terraforming Earth's ecosystems : engineering ecosystems to avoid anthropogenic tipping points" at Complex Systems Lab (CSL) of the Universitat Pompeu Fabra (UPF) in Barcelona, supervised by Ricard Solé , Josep Sardanyés and Núria Conde.
 I am designing, modelling, and sometimes testing, engineered systems for holding ecosystems before a tipping point.
 For this reason, I apply concepts from different areas such as: ecology (in order to know what is needed), computation science (abstract design of the needed circuits), synthetic biology (for the organism engineering), dynamical systems (for instance ghost phenomena and chaos) and mathematical modelling (to test and predicting behaviour).
-Hopefully, after my doctorate we will understand better some damaged ecosystems and we will have some insights of how to sustain them using biological agents.
+After my thesis, we understand better some endangered ecosystems and we have more insights of how sustaining them using biological agents.
 Will we be able to Terraform our planet?

 My background is a Bachelor in Biomedical Engineering and a Master of Sciences in Mathematical Modeler of Complex Systems.
 I have been interested in Complexity and Dynamical Systems since my first lessons in the Biomedical Engineering degree.
 The question of how these two branches of science can give simple explanations of the emerging properties of natural systems is fascinating.